 |---|---|---|

-| Room or light studio within the city | Short window when access is close | Distance to the van, how well items are boxed, and corridor width |
+| Room or light studio within the city | Short window when access is close | Distance to the van, how well items are boxed and corridor width |

-| Studio or 1-bed flat | From a short to a half-day window | Lift availability, stairs, and any carry longer than a short walk |
+| Studio or 1-bed flat | From a short to a half-day window | Lift availability, stairs and any carry longer than a short walk |

-| 2-bed terrace house | Around most of a day | Narrow streets for van positioning, dismantling/reassembly, and traffic timing |
+| 2-bed terrace house | Around most of a day | Narrow streets for van positioning, dismantling or reassembly and traffic timing |

-| 3-bed home or managed apartment | Full-day window with possible overrun | Loading bay slots, goods-lift size, and the need for a larger van or extra movers |
+| 3-bed home or managed apartment | Full-day window with possible overrun | Loading-bay slots, goods-lift size and the need for a larger van or extra movers |

 Boxes, a desk and a chair from a shared house to a flat.
 Driveway parking allows the van at the door, and ground-floor access keeps the carry short.
 Fewer trips and minimal repositioning mean a compact time window and a lower total.

 Similar inventory, but the pickup has permit bays and no available space near the entrance.
 The crew parks legally further away and shuttles items on foot.
-Each load cycle takes longer, extending the schedule and increasing cost.
+Each cycle takes longer, extending the schedule and increasing cost.

 Furniture and boxes from a first- or second-floor apartment via stairs.
 Careful manoeuvres and more handling cycles per item slow progress.
 Travel is predictable, but stair work extends on-site hours and raises the total.